How can I find out if my driver license is suspended and what I need to do to clear it?

 The tax roll is supplied to us by the Orange County Property Appraiser’s office and they should be contacted for ownership verification.
 Please contact them to update the information at ww.ocpafl.org or 407-836-5044

 Please visit the Orange County Tax Certificate Sales site to purchase a tax certificate.

 Can you walk me through where to locate my property?

 I sent in my payment, why is it not posted?

 Payments are posted as soon as they are processed.
 Please call (407)836-2700 to have a clerk check on the status for you.

 What forms of payment do you take, my payment is late

-If you are making a late payment it must be made with certified funds such as money order, cashier’s check or cash.
+If you are making a late payment it must be made with certified funds such as money order, cashier’s check, cash or bank wire.